By Guest, in Profiles, from legacy VBBF website,

 How would you describe your training program?

-What kind of supplements do you use?
+What kind of supplements do you use if any, and why?

 What do you like best about being vegan?

-What do you like best about bodybuilding?
+What do you like best about being fit?

 What advice do you have for people who are thinking of becoming vegan?